POCDebasish/Innoventes-assignment/README.md

-# Innoventes-assignment
+# mongo-project
-Performing CRUD operation in MONGODB
+Basic Spring boot rest api to connect and perform CRUD operation in MONGODB